On the Complexity of Proving Polyhedral Reductions: Accelerating the silent transition relation

 In order to express the formula $\tau^*_C$, we first use the tool \texttt{FAST} \cite{bardin2003fast}, designed for the analysis of infinite systems, and that permits to compute the reachability set of a given Vector Addition System with States (VASS).
 Note that a Petri net can be transformed to an equivalent VASS with the same reachability set, so the formal presentation of VASS can be skipped.
-The algorithm implemented in \texttt{FAST} is a semi-procedure, for which we have some termination guarantees whenever the net is flattable~\cite{bardin_fast_2008}, i.e. its corresponding VASS can be unfolded into a VASS without nested cycles, called a flat VASS.
-Equivalently, a net $N$ is flattable for some coherent constraint $C$ if its language is flat, that is, there exists some finite sequence $\varrho_1 \dots \varrho_k \in T^*$ such that for every initial marking $m \models C$ and reachable marking $m'$ there is a sequence $\varrho \in \varrho_1^* \dots \varrho_k^*$ such that $m \wtrans{\varrho} m'$.
+The algorithm implemented in \texttt{FAST} is a semi-procedure, for which we have some termination guarantees whenever the net is flat~\cite{bardin_fast_2008}, i.e. its corresponding VASS can be unfolded into a VASS without nested cycles, called a flat VASS.
+Equivalently, a net $N$ is flat for some coherent constraint $C$ if its language is flat, that is, there exists some finite sequence $\varrho_1 \dots \varrho_k \in T^*$ such that for every initial marking $m \models C$ and reachable marking $m'$ there is a sequence $\varrho \in \varrho_1^* \dots \varrho_k^*$ such that $m \wtrans{\varrho} m'$.
 In short, all reachable markings can be reached by simple sequences, belonging to the language: $\varrho_1^* \dots \varrho_k^*$.
-Last but not least, the authors stated in Theorem~\ref{th:presburger_vass} from \cite{presburger_vass} that a net is flattable if and only if its reachability set is Presburger-definable: \begin{theorem}[\cite{presburger_vass}] For every VASS $V$, for every Presburger set $C_{in}$ of configurations, the reachability set $\mathrm{ReachV}(C_{in})$ is Presburger if, and only if, $V$ is flattable from $C_{in}$. \end{theorem} As a consequence, \texttt{FAST}'s algorithm terminates when its input is Presburger-definable.
-We show in Theorem~\ref{th:definable} that given a parametric $E$-abstraction equivalence $(N_1, C_1) \preduc_E (N_2, C_2)$, the silent reachability sets for both nets $N_1$ and $N_2$ with their coherency constraints $C_1$ and $C_2$ are indeed Presburger-definable -- we can even provide the expected formulas.
-Yet, our computation is complete only if the candidate reduction rule is a parametric $E$-abstraction equivalence (then, we are able to compute the $\tau^*_C$ relation), otherwise \texttt{FAST}, and therefore our procedure too, may not terminate.
+Last but not least, the authors stated in Theorem XI.2 from \cite{presburger_vass} that a net is flat if and only if its reachability set is Presburger-definable: